Last updated: April 26, 2026

 Is the chart ruler the same as the dominant planet?

 No. The chart ruler is set by the Ascendant alone.
 The dominant planet is the planet that scores highest across the whole chart on dignity, angularity, aspects, sect, and other factors.
 Sometimes they are the same planet.
-When they are, the chart reads as unambiguous.
-When they differ, the chart ruler tells you about presentation and the dominant planet tells you about underlying drive.
+When they are, the chart emphasis is clearer.
+When they differ, the chart ruler tells you about presentation and the dominant planet tells you about a broader scoring layer.

 Do you use traditional or modern rulers?